 If you’re looking for an alternative to the big four telcos in Australia, you’ve probably considered two of the most popular MVNO choices: Boost Mobile and Amaysim.
-But what is the difference between these two solid options?
+But what is the difference between these two solid service provider options?

 Network vs network

 The first and most important difference is that Boost and Amaysim operate on different networks.
 Boost operates in partnership with Telstra and runs on the

-Amaysim is an Optus network reseller, meaning that you get all of the coverage benefits of being with Optus.
+Amaysim, on the other hand, is an Optus 4G network reseller, meaning that you get all of the coverage benefits of being with Optus.
 Like Boost, the download speeds you should expect to see as an Amaysim customer are up to a maximum of

 In real world use, both Boost Mobile and Amaysim customers should expect downloads speeds of between 2Mbps - 50Mbps.

 While download speeds should be pretty similar on both networks, coverage will be a more important factor to consider, and one which requires a bit of research.
 Before signing up to either service, make sure to look at coverage maps provided by both companies and be sure coverage reaches the places where you live and work.